perripez/t1a1_portfolio/README.md

 - Image background with overlay: unique way of displaying div (adds layer/textural element to design)
 - Blog Posts: displayed with flexbox, automatically filling the screen when added to
 - Contact form: all contact information easily attained and emailed to chosen account
+- Header: Custom colour scheme for each page with highlighted nav pages to indicate current page

 ## Build Process